 Cloudways is also one of the rare companies that offers a free trial as an option.
 All you need is a valid email for building your hosting account, and then you are ready to sign in and test their set of products for 72 hours.

-Created in 2010, WP Engine is one of the most popular web hosting solutions for WordPress users, and is constantly receiving compliments in customer reviews.
-All plans include 24/7 chat support, SSH gateway, SSL, Global Content Delivery Network, PHP 7.3 as well as 35+ WordPress themes and the Genesis framework.
+Created in 2010, WP Engine is one of the most well-known solutions for WordPress users, and is constantly receiving compliments in customer reviews.
+All plans include a web server optimized for WordPress, 24/7 chat support, SSH gateway, SSL, Global Content Delivery Network, PHP 7.3 as well as 35+ WordPress themes and the Genesis framework.

-This relatively new company is one of the leading web host providers for WordPress.
-It was founded by WordPress enthusiasts with the purpose of focusing on hosting WP sites in no time.
+This relatively new company is one of the leading providers for WordPress.
+It was founded by WordPress enthusiasts with the purpose of focusing on getting WP sites online in no time.